|

 Symmetry - Wikipedia

 This article describes symmetry from three perspectives: in mathematics, including geometry, the most familiar type of symmetry for many people; in science and nature; and in the arts, covering architecture, art, and music.
-The opposite of symmetry is asymmetry, which refers to the absence of symmetry.

 SYMMETRY Definition & Meaning - Merriam-Webster